MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 .. image:: images/development_cycle.png

-The release cycle is overseen by the Simulation Systems and Deployment Team with the oversight and support of the Atmos Project Board, who impartially consider the needs of all developers and users.
+The release cycle is overseen by the Simulation Systems and Deployment Team with the oversight and support of the UM Project Board, who impartially consider the needs of all developers and users.

 ..